Paranoid Android: Writing and recording

-Along with most of the rest of OK Computer, "Paranoid Android" was recorded in actress Jane Seymour's 15th-century mansion near the village of St Catherine, near Bath, Somerset.
-Inspired by the through-composed musical structure (a non-repeating narrative of musical ideas) of the Beatles' "Happiness Is a Warm Gun", Radiohead fused parts from three different songs.
-Further reference points during composition were Queen's "Bohemian Rhapsody" and the work of the Pixies.
+As with many other OK Computer tracks, "Paranoid Android" was recorded in St Catherine's Court, a 15th-century mansion near the village of St Catherine, near Bath, Somerset.
+It was produced by Nigel Godrich.

+Inspired by the through-composed structure of the Beatles' 1968 song "Happiness Is a Warm Gun", Radiohead fused parts from three different songs.
+Other inspirations included Queen's "Bohemian Rhapsody" and the work of the Pixies.

 The first version was over 14 minutes long and included a long Hammond organ outro performed by Jonny Greenwood.
-Guitarist Ed O'Brien said: "We'd be pissing ourselves while we played.
+The guitarist Ed O'Brien said: "We'd be pissing ourselves while we played.
 We'd bring out the glockenspiel and it would be really, really funny."
-Singer Thom Yorke sarcastically referred to the version as "a Pink Floyd cover".
+The singer, Thom Yorke, sarcastically referred to this version as "a Pink Floyd cover".
 Greenwood said later that the organ solo was "hard to listen to without clutching the sofa for support".
-Producer Nigel Godrich said: "Nothing really happened with the outro.
+Godrich said: "Nothing really happened with the outro.
 It just spun and spun and it got very Deep Purple and went off."
 An early extended version was included on the 2019 compilation MiniDiscs [Hacked].

 Influenced by the editing of the Beatles' Magical Mystery Tour, Radiohead shortened the song to six and a half minutes, with the organ solo replaced with a shorter guitar outro.
-Bassist Colin Greenwood said the band "felt like irresponsible schoolboys ... nobody does a six-and-a-half-minute song with all these changes.
+The bassist, Colin Greenwood, said the band "felt like irresponsible schoolboys ...
+Nobody does a six-and-a-half-minute song with all these changes.
 It's ridiculous."
+For the ending, Yorke recorded himself shouting gibberish into a Dictaphone.
 Godrich edited the parts together with tape.
 He said: "It’s a very hard thing to explain, but it’s all on 24-track and it runs through ...
 I was very pleased with myself.
-I sort of stood there and said, 'You guys have no idea what I’ve just done.'
+I sort of stood there and said, 'You guys have no idea what I've just done.'
 It was pretty clever."